kattrujillo1016/Crazy_Cat/Crazy_Cat/README.md

 ## SonarCloud
 Sonarcloud is a product for code quality and code security.
 It is open source.
 It is required to generate a token to authenicate access to SonacCloud.

+## ESLint
+ESLint is an open source JavaScript utility used for linting.
+Linting is a type of static analysis used to monitor code for any problematic patterns that don't meet style guidelines.

 ## Debugging

 This template supports debugging using any of the following techniques: